 Summarized pro forma financial information concerning the Company's reportable segments is shown in the following tables.
-The results below have been adjusted on a pro forma basis to reflect a January 1, 2005, effective date for the Merger with Certegy and the March 2005 recapitalization and sale of minority interests by FIS.
+The results below have been adjusted on a pro forma basis to reflect a January 1, 2005, effective date for the merger with Certegy, purchase of minority interests of Kordoba, and the March 2005 recapitalization and sale of minority interests by FIS.

-As of and for the three month periods ended March 31, 2006 (in thousands):
+For the three month periods ended June 30, 2006 (in thousands):